 Our most popular blog post series is an epic resource on how to make your own family cookbooks.
 We touch on everything from turning your recipe cards digital, food photography tips and how to include family photos in your family cookbook project.
 We knew families would love this content, but the proof is in the dozens of recipe books that our readers have since asked us for.

-The cookbook saga’s an in-depth guide on crafting these beautiful tributes to food and family.
-For now, we’re releasing an easy-to-follow infographic that breaks this process down for you quick-and-dirty types out there.
+The cookbook saga is an in-depth guide on crafting these beautiful tributes to food and family.
+For now, we’re releasing an easy-to-follow infographic that breaks this process down for some quick-and-dirty tips.

 The DIY family cookbooks infographic will touch on each part of our full-blown series: